-To get more specific, the ACSM suggests vigorous-intensity cardiorespiratory exercise training for at least 20 minutes per day three times per week or a combination of moderate- and vigorous-intensity exercise to achieve that minimum goal.
+To get more specific, the ACSM suggests vigorous-intensity cardiorespiratory exercise training for at least 20 minutes per day five times per week or a combination of moderate- and vigorous-intensity exercise to achieve that minimum goal.

 Exercise recommendations can be met through various combinations, such as 30–60 minutes of moderate-intensity exercise five days per week or 20–60 minutes of vigorous-intensity exercise three days per week.
 Another option could be one longer continuous session and multiple shorter sessions of at least 10 minutes.

 As you can see, there are numerous ways to make sure you are getting your cardio workouts into your lifestyle.
 It’s important to begin with shorter, more moderate workouts, with a gradual progression of exercise time, frequency and intensity to help you stick to it and to ensure the least injury risk.